 In the history of human kind religion has ironically played the lead divisive role.
 More people have been killed in the name of religion than any other force.
 From the Crusades in the 11th Century to the Arab-Israeli conflict in the 20th century and the blood filled partition of India, religion has played the demonic role that founders of faiths from the Buddha to the Prophet would never have blessed.
 In many geographies secularism was a response to fundamentalist religious forces but it is also well established that “Man cannot live by bread alone”.
-People have spiritual needs besides physical wants and it has been observed in States of Peoples Republic of China and former Soviet Union that religious dispositions have only grown post periods of suppression.
+People have spiritual needs besides physical wants and it has been observed in Peoples Republic of China and former Soviet Union that religious dispositions have only grown post periods of suppression.

 The word secular has its roots in both Latin and French.
 In Latin, the word saecularis refers to worldly or universal.
 In French seculer or séculier is used in the context of a state and connotes living in a world without belonging to a religious sect.
 To some, secularism is a political concept to keep religion away from state functions.
 In Immortale Dei, written in 1885, Pope Leo XIII declared the existence of two orders, the natural and the supernatural with the state best positioned to deal with the former while the Church was ordained with powers to deal with the latter.
 Modern day Europe is largely secular, owing its origins to state-Church conflict, where both remain distinct but co-exist.